Far-right politics in Serbia: Leviathan

 Leviathan is a self-described animal rights group.
-Observers had described it as a "mix of National Front and PETA".
+Observers have described it as a "mix of National Front and PETA".
 Formed in 2015, it initially got its reputation from posting confessional videos on social media, in which individuals would apologise on camera for being cruel to animals.'
 Individuals would continue by sharing their personal information, while Leviathan would sometimes confiscate pets from certain individuals.
-It had later built a large following and garnered a large number of fans.
+It later built a large following and garnered a large number of fans.
 Members of Leviathan had previously been members of neo-Nazi organisations.'
-It has been described as a vigilantist group, a group of its members were sentenced to prison for four months, with an additional 11 months under house arrest in 2020.
+It has been described as a vigilantist group, and a group of its members were sentenced to prison for four months, with an additional 11 months under house arrest in 2020.
 Pavle Bihali, the leader of Leviathan, claimed that they do not use violence.
 A member of the group had driven into a migrant reception centre in Obrenovac in May 2020; the driver was later sentenced to eight months in prison.
 While driving, the driver chanted that "he does not want Serbia to become an Islamic country".
-Leviathan had later organised an operation against the largest animal shelter in Serbia in 2021, claiming that its owner had let its dogs die.
+Leviathan later organised an operation against the largest animal shelter in Serbia in 2021, claiming that its owner had let its dogs die.
 Dejan Gačić, the owner of the animal shelter, had claimed that his animal shelter was attacked because Leviathan wanted to force him out due to the amount of foreign donations that he had received before the raid.
 Leviathan had also conducted personal attacks on the Internet.'

-Observers had described Leviathan as neo-fascist, neo-Nazi, and alt-right.
+Observers have described Leviathan as neo-fascist, neo-Nazi, and alt-right.
 Bihali identifies himself as a far-right nationalist and has expressed sympathy for Nazism; observers have also assessed him as a neo-Nazi.
 Bihali is a supporter of the Greek neo-Nazi Golden Dawn organisation, and has considered the group a model for Leviathan.
 An anti-migrant group, members of Leviathan had taken part in "street patrols" with the People's Patrol, while they had also portrayed migrants as "rapists".
 Bihali had published misinformation regarding migrants.
-Its members had publicly expressed racist, anti-immigrant, and anti-ziganist views.'
-Leviathan had promoted the Great Replacement conspiracy theory, while during the COVID-19 pandemic, Leviathan had spread misinformation about the virus.
+Its members have publicly expressed racist, anti-immigrant, and anti-ziganist views.'
+Leviathan has promoted the Great Replacement conspiracy theory, while during the COVID-19 pandemic, Leviathan had spread misinformation about the virus.

 Leviathan registered as an organisation in 2020 and participated in a joint list with I Live for Serbia in the 2020 parliamentary election, although it failed to cross the threshold.
-Jovo Bakić had claimed that the organisation was under the control of Aleksandar Vučić, while it been alleged that Leviathan had cooperated with SNS.
+Jovo Bakić has claimed that the organisation was under the control of Aleksandar Vučić, while it has been alleged that Leviathan had cooperated with SNS.